ohmysh/docs-v2/getting-started/install.md

 > 1. `brew install bash`
 > 2. `echo 'alias bash="/opt/homebrew/Cellar/bash/**Version**/bin/bash"' >> ~/.zshrc`

+`lolcat` can be used in our program.
+If you want to use it, select `install` in installation script (or you can install by yourself).

 ## Installation

 Run the following commands with shell.
 (Not support Chinese internet)